msamblanet/node-slf/README.md

 // This child logger will have :bar appended to the name
 // Details of what this does vary by logger const childLog = log.getChild("bar");

+// Get a console-like object to use in another app
+// Note that this is mostly but not 100% functional - some less common methods noop const consoleLike = log.toConsole();
 ```
 ## API

+For now, see the source code

 ## Other Notes

+- The core focus of this library is adaptability for normal business applications.
+It is not focused on performance although I've tried be reasonable.
+Suggestions on performance improvements are welcome but usabilty is a larger concern for this library.

 ### @msamblanet/node-project-template